dimkah/advertiser/README.md

 # **How its work?**

+**Function** - monitor/start

-Adevertiser is a simple app that running on "DO Function" and runc evry 3 hours.
+Is a simple app that running on "DO Function" and runc evry 3 hours.
 (Other cloud services can be used).

-Each run, the app fetch all saved bundle ids from removete database.
+The app fetch all saved bundle ids from removete database.
 (Firebase firestore)

 Then, the app fetch the app store page of each bundle id and check if there is a current version is the same as the last version in the database.
 If there is a new version, the app send a notification to subscribers using Telegram REST API.

+**Function** - monitor/subscriber

+Is a simple implementation of telegram webhook listener.
+Used to add or remove subscribers from the database.

 # **How to use?**